Published 22 February 2019

 At the recent Food on the Edge symposium I heard Helen Puolakka of Aster say that a kitchen brigade is not an army, it’s an orchestra.
 A great sentiment for us all to keep in mind.
 Obviously Escoffier’s militarised brigade system is the fulcrum of organisation in a modern-day kitchen but the army-like attitude can be swapped for one that allows more harmony for everyone to feel their part is integral, no matter their experience.

-In a horizontal system, space created for the individual allows independent thought, creativity and voice, making the group effort more multi-dimensional.
+In a horizontal system, space created for the individual allows independent thought, creativity and voice.
+This makes the group effort more multi-dimensional.
 Traditional and contemporary, relaxed and disciplined, opulent and austere can all exist, amicably in one experience.

 Recently I have spent a lot of time on our farm with my hands in the soil; this has led me to think of our work system as rhizomic.
 There exists a loose framework of ethics and creativity in which we all exist symbiotically.
-Each person brings his or her passion and knowledge into the framework to create a complex system where each element relies on the next.
-The system is shared as an experience with our guests who hopefully in turn take on board some of our creative and ethical values, and so on.
+Each person brings his or her passion and knowledge into the framework .
+This creates a complex system where each element relies on the next.
+The system is shared with our guests who hopefully take on board some of our creative and ethical values.